microsoft/tabster/README.md

 ## Parts

-### Announcer

-An API for the accessibility announcements.
-To keep the screen reader users informed about the application state changes.

 ### Focusable

 An API for traversing focusable elements.

-### FocusDeloser
+### Deloser

 When you remove, for example, a button which has focus from the DOM, the focus gets lost which is confusing for the screen reader and keyboard navigation users.
-FocusDeloser is a concept which helps to automatically restore the focus when it gets lost without manually calling `.focus()` method from the application code.
+Deloser is a concept which helps to automatically restore the focus when it gets lost without manually calling `.focus()` method from the application code.

 ### FocusedElementState